theorchard/openpyxl/doc/source/windows-development.rst

 lxml
 ----

 openpyxl needs `lxml` in order to run the tests.
 Unfortunately, automatic installation of lxml on Windows is tricky as pip defaults to try and compile it.
+You will need to manually downloaded the relevant lxml binaries and convert them.

 #.
 In a DOS-box switch to your repository follder::
 cd c:\Users\YOURUSER\openpyxl